Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

-# anvil-server-asset-loader
+# @financial-times/anvil-server-asset-loader

 This package provides functions to help applications locate their static assets from wherever they are output.

 ### Getting started

-This module is compatible with Node 10+ and is distributed on npm.
+This package is compatible with Node 8+ and is distributed on npm.

 ```bash
 npm install -S @financial-times/anvil-server-asset-loader